ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A slight chance of snow showers after midnight.
-Mostly cloudy, with a low around 27.
-South southwest wind 5 to 13 mph, with
+Mostly cloudy.
+Low around 27, with temperatures rising to around 34 overnight.
-         gusts as high as 22 mph.
+         South southwest wind 5 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">